Maygi/ms2combatanalyzer/README.md

 3. Run the **MSCA.jar** file.
 4. That's it!

+*Not working?*
+Scroll to the bottom for some common mistakes that people make~

 # Features
 * Parses total party DPS
 * Parser only starts when entering combat with a boss